 - 1. The President shall provide an overview of the process; - 2.
-Opening statement from the appellant; - 3.
-Opening statement from the appellee; - 4.
-Testimony and witnesses by or on behalf of the appellant, including cross examination; - 5.
-Testimony and witnesses by or on behalf of the appellee, including cross examination; - 6.
-Testimony and witnesses called by the President, including cross examination of witness from appellant and appellee; - 7.
-Closing comments from the appellant; - 8.
-Closing comments from the appellee; and - 9.
+Opening statement from the appealing party; - 3.
+Opening statement from the non-appealing party; - 4.
+Testimony and witnesses by or on behalf of the appealing party, including cross examination; - 5.
+Testimony and witnesses by or on behalf of the non-appealing party, including cross examination; - 6.
+Testimony and witnesses called by the President, including cross examination of witness from both parties; - 7.
+Closing comments from the appealing party; - 8.
+Closing comments from the non-appealing party; and - 9.
 The President may provide closing remarks.